modabbir24/Build-COVID19-Classifiers-Based-on-Medical-Imaging/README.md

 * Of patients that do not have COVID-19 (i.e., true negatives), we could accurately identify them only 98% of the time.
 </br>
 Refer Table 2.</br>
 On testing Model on real life data, we have found that it predicting the same level which was shown by actual level.
-ReferFigure 2 to check the result.
+Refer Figure 2 to check the result.
+### Discussion
+COVID-19 tests are currently hard to come by —there are simply not enough of them and they  cannot  be  manufactured  fast  enough,  which  is  causing  panic.
+Given  that  there  are  limited COVID-19 testing kits, we need to rely on other diagnosis measures.
+Since COVID-19 attacks the epithelial cells that line our respiratory tract, we can use X-rays to analyze the health of a patient’s lungs.
+It could be possible to use X-rays to test for COVID-19 without the dedicated test kits.
+A drawback is that X-ray analysis requires a radiology expert and takes significant time —which is precious when people are sick around the world.
+Therefore, this CNN based automated model will be helpful that time.
-###
+### References
+1. S Das, Prediction of covid-19 disease progression in india : Under the effect of national lock- 136 down (2020).
+137
+2. C Hill, SciPy.
+(Cambridge University Press), (2016).
+138
+3. M Chinazzi, et al., The effect of travel restrictions on the spread of the 2019 novel coronavirus 139 (covid-19) outbreak.
+Science 368, 395–400 (2020).